rjinaga/IocServiceStack/README.md

 ### Relationship with the [IocServiceStack.Gateway](https://rjinaga.github.io/IocServiceStack.Gateway) and [IocServiceStack.Client](https://rjinaga.github.io/IocServiceStack.Client) Repositories

->  **IocServiceStack.Gateway** and **IocServiceStack.Client** libraries helps to make the logical layered application into physical layer application that builts using IocServiceStack.
+>  **IocServiceStack.Gateway** and **IocServiceStack.Client** libraries make the logical layered application into physical layered application that builts using IocServiceStack.

 ### Web Application Architecture using IocServiceStack